wdev-rs/netracuni-php/README.md

 $netRacuni->getTaxLabels()
 ```

-The method returns an array with the tax labels, or throws an exception if an error happened.
+The method returns an array with the tax labels, or throws an exception if an error occurred.

 Example response from the sandbox:
 ```json